 If China is the most dangerous place in the world to go online freely using a VPN, Russia unquestionably runs it a close second.

-The kleptocratic regime he oversees has proved with its illegal annexation of Crimea, attempts to poison critics with chemical weapons on British soil, and treatment of opposition figures such as Alexei Navalny.
+Russian leader Vladimir Putin’s kleptocratic regime has overseen an illegal annexation of Crimea, attempts to poison critics with chemical weapons on British soil, and treatment of opposition figures such as Alexei Navalny.
 Then, of course, there is the invasion of Ukraine early in 2022.

 Best VPN for Russia

 Let’s begin with a rundown of the top 7 VPNs for Russia:

 - Audited no log policy